lue/lue.github.io/grav.md

 It is actually quite hard to mimic any of the measured signals (with high masses).

+I am happy to hear any suggestions and to collaborate on equally useful projects.

 *_The source code can be seen here: [https://github.com/lue/lue.github.io/tree/master/gw](https://github.com/lue/lue.github.io/tree/master/gw)_